 Quick Answers to Common Questions

-Q: How much does this really cost to start?
+Q: How much does it cost to build a vertical garden planter from scratch?

 ₹2,200-5,400 for complete setup.
 I recommend starting with ₹3,900 for good-quality basics.
 Local markets in Mumbai, Delhi, Bangalore offer 40-50% savings over online prices.